5 min read

 In essence, unlike happiness, joy is an internal affair that is self-existent and does not depend on external factors.
 And this is one of the most striking differences between the two.

-AI-generated image of a woman sitting by the beach with Tibetan singing bowls
+A woman sitting by the beach with Tibetan singing bowls

-Are Peace and Happiness the Same?
+Are peace and happiness the same?

 In the joy vs. happiness debate, some may wonder if peace and happiness are one and the same.
 Though peace and happiness can be used interchangeably, these two states of being are slightly different: